ksnortum/spot-music/README.md

 ## Requirements
 * Java 11
 * Maven 3.6
+* Git 2.25

+(It may run on earlier version of Maven and Git, but this is what I've tested.)

+## Platforms
+Tested on:
+* Windows 1909
+* Ubuntu 20.04
+* Should work fine in MacOS, but it has not been tested

 ## Execution
+Get to a command line: Terminal on Linux  (and Macs?) or Command Prompt or PowerShell on Windows.
-After downloading or cloning the applications, `cd` into the directory with `pom.xml` in it.
+After downloading or cloning the application, `cd` into the directory with `pom.xml` in it.
 This should be just beneath the top directory.
 Issue this Maven command:

     mvn clean package